FFKM O-Rings (Perfluoroelastomer)

 Near-Universal Chemical Resistance

 Resists ketones, esters, amines, concentrated acids, and steam — chemicals that destroy FKM.
+Volume swell in ASTM D471 immersion across most aggressive media is typically < 5%.

 Elastic Recovery Unlike PTFE

-Ultra-High Purity Grades
+Ultra-High Purity Semiconductor Grades

 Frequently Asked Questions - FFKM